Spin-valley coupling in single-electron bilayer graphene quantum dots: Discussion

 In summary, we studied the low-energy excited state spectrum of a gate-defined single-electron quantum dot in bilayer graphene.
-We find a spin-valley coupling dominated by a Kane-Mele type SO coupling with $\Delta_\mathrm{SO}\approx65~\mu$eV, giving rise to two Kramer's pairs with either parallel or anti-parallel spin-valley orientation.
+We find a spin-valley coupling dominated by a Kane-Mele type SO coupling with $\Delta_\mathrm{SO}\approx60~\mu$eV, giving rise to two Kramer's pairs with either parallel or anti-parallel spin-valley orientation.
 The small value for $\Delta_\mathrm{KK'}$ ($<20 \, \mu$eV) is not entirely unexpected for flat and disorder-free BLG, and raises the hope that the existing spin-valley coupling -- without $K - K'$ mixing -- will be helpful for a future qubit operation.\\

-\textbf{Acknowledgements} The authors thank J. Klos for help with the SEM micrographs.
+\textbf{Acknowledgements} \\ The authors acknowledge discussions with J. Fabian, A. Knothe and V. Fal'ko and thank J. Klos for help with the SEM micrographs.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 881603 (Graphene Flagship) and from the European Research Council (ERC) under grant agreement No. 820254, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 - 390534769, through DFG (STA 1146/11-1), and by the Helmholtz Nano Facility~\cite{Albrecht2017May}.
-Growth of hexagonal boron nitride crystals was supported by the Elemental Strategy Initiative conducted by the MEXT, Japan, Grant Number JPMXP0112101001, JSPS KAKENHI Grant Numbers JP20H00354 and the CREST(JPMJCR15F3), JST.\\\\
+Growth of hexagonal boron nitride crystals was supported by the Elemental Strategy Initiative conducted by the MEXT, Japan, Grant Number JPMXP0112101001, JSPS KAKENHI Grant Numbers JP20H00354 and the CREST(JPMJCR15F3), JST.\\\\ \textbf{Author contributions}\\ L.B., S.M., E.I, S.T. and F.L. fabricated the device, L.B., S.M., C.Ste. and C.V. performed the measurements and analyzed the data.
+K.W. and T.T. synthesized the hBN crystals.
+C.V. and C.Sta. supervised the project.
+L.B., S.M., C.Ste., C.V. and C.Sta. wrote the manuscript with contributions from all authors.
+L.B. and S.M contributed equally to this work.\\\\ \textbf{Data availability}\\ The data supporting the findings of this study will be made available by the authors upon reasonable request. \\\\ \textbf{Competing interests}\\ The authors declare no competing interests.